tonysamperi/ng-tutorial/README.md

 # Introduction

-**ngTutorial** is an AngularJS module, that lets you easily retrieve your posts from Twitter!
+**ngTutorial** is an AngularJS module, that lets you easily create a tutorial page on your website!
+See the demo at tonysamperi.github.io/ng-tutorial

 # Requirements